The Volokh Conspiracy

 If this conclusion were required by the text and original meaning of the Constitution, perhaps there would be no way around it.
 But that isn't so.
 As explained in my article and amicus brief, historical and textual evidence overwhelming demonstrate that only an organized armed attack qualifies as an "invasion."
 As James Madison put it, invasion is "an operation of war."
 Nor is there any original meaning evidence indicating that courts must defer to state governments on this issue.

 The "political questions" doctrine is a judicial invention, not something embedded in text and original meaning itself.
 I am skeptical that the doctrine makes much sense at all.
 Even if it should be used in some contexts, there is no reason to think the meaning of "invasion" is the kind of issue that courts cannot or should not resolve.
 The meaning of that term is at least as clear as that of many other words in the Constitution that courts routinely interpret.
-At the very least, the political question doctrine should not be interpreted to mandate the absurd consequence that a single state can start a war virtually anytime it wants—since there is virtually always some substantial amount of illegal migration and cross-border smuggling, at least so long as we have drug prohibition and severe migration restrictions.
+At the very least, the political question doctrine should not be interpreted to mandate the absurd consequence that a single state can start a war virtually anytime it wants - since there is virtually always some substantial amount of illegal migration and cross-border smuggling, at least so long as we have drug prohibition and severe migration restrictions.

 Judge Ho also argues that actions by nongovernmental groups can qualify as "invasion."
 This may be true in some situations, as in the case of attacks by insurgents or terrorist groups.
 It does not follow that illegal migration, drug smuggling, or other ordinary criminal activity qualify.

 Moreover, most of the evidence he cites relates to a situation in the 1870s where the governor of Texas used state militia to combat large-scale cross-border banditry from Mexico.
-This episode—occurring almost a century of the enactment of the Invasion Clause—sheds little light on the text and original meaning.
+This episode - occurring almost a century of the enactment of the Invasion Clause - sheds little light on the text and original meaning.
 In a recent opinion, Supreme Court Justice Amy Coney Barrett rightly cautions against reliance on "[h]istory (or tradition) that long postdates ratification."
 This is the kind of thing she had in mind.

 In addition, the 1870s history doesn't really support Judge Ho's position.
-In an 1874 letter to the Attorney General (which Judge Ho helpfully reprints in an appendix), Texas Governor Richard Coke argued that the Mexican bandits had gone beyond ordinary criminality, and "were making war on the people of Texas and their property."
+In an 1874 letter to the Attorney General (which Judge Ho helpfully reprints in an appendix to his opinion), Texas Governor Richard Coke argued that the Mexican bandits had gone beyond ordinary criminality, and "were making war on the people of Texas and their property."
 He also stressed that Texas state forces were "not authorized to cross the river for purposes of retaliation, nor to make war on the territory or any of the people of Mexico, but only to pursue marauders going out of Texas, and take from them and bring back property found in their possession belonging in Texas."
 This stops short of claiming a right to "engage in war."
 Perhaps most important, the Governor acknowledged that "the officers of the United States Government… have the power to prevent… enforcement" of his order to the Texas troops, and that he will withdraw the order if the federal government requests it.
-That's a far cry from the claim of virtually unlimited power to declare an "invasion" an engage in war in response claimed by Governor Abbott today.
+That's a far cry from the claim of virtually unlimited power to declare an "invasion" and engage in war in response claimed by Governor Abbott today.

 The dissenting opinion by Judge Dana Douglas has additional criticisms of Ho's opinion on the "invasion" issue.
 I don't agree with all of her arguments.
 But she's right to point out that Texas's position "would enable Governor Abbott to engage in acts of war in perpetuity."